 Describe the protocols Marsha Baker used in your cycles at USC and their degree of success.

-Describe your experience with your nurse at USC.
-(Assigned nurse: Jennifer)
+Describe your experience with the nursing staff at USC.

 Describe your experience with USC.